How Much Does a RICS Valuation Cost?

 Valuations must comply with the RICS Valuation Global Standards 2017.
 These are referred to as a “Red Book Valuation” or RICS Valuation Report.

-This is not a detailed look at the home and should not be confused with or replaced with a property survey.
+This is not a detailed look at the home and should not replace a property survey.

 The inspection will review and consider the following: